Duration: 4 Weeks Onsite

 Madrid is considered to be one of the healthiest cities in Europe, due to its proximity to the mountains of Somosierra (to the north and north-east), Guadarrama (north-east) and Toledo (south and east).
 A constant stream of clean air flows into the city from almost all sides!
 The most pleasant weather falls between May and mid-July when average temperatures reach 20° C to 32° C (68°F – 90°F).
 It can get hot towards the end of July and throughout August.
 Sometimes, temperatures climb to 40° C (100°F) during the day.
 Night-time temperatures drop to 18° C (64°F).
 Although the temperature may be high, the humidity in Madrid is very low.
 Here’s the reason why high temperatures can be more easily tolerated.
 September is a pleasant month, with temperatures down to approximately 25° C (77°F).
 October with an average daytime temperature of 20° C (68°F) is still a great time to visit.
 During the winter months, the temperatures drop, and the daily average is 9° C (48°F).
 The weather in Madrid is mostly dry.
 It rains occasionally, especially during the winter months.

 By attending this TEFL course in Spain, you will receive so much more than a TEFL Certificate and job contacts in Spain, you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and entertainment of Spain.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and entertainment of Madrid.